First communion: Characteristics

 Catholics believe this event to be very important, as the Eucharist occupies a central role in Catholic theology and practice.

 First Communion is not celebrated in the Eastern Orthodox churches, the Oriental Orthodox churches or the Assyrian Church of the East, as they practice infant communion (which often is simultaneously administered with infant baptism and confirmation).
 Some Anglicans allow infant communion, while others require the previous reception of confirmation, usually during the teenage years.

 The celebration of this ceremony is typically less elaborate in many Protestant churches.
-Catholics and some Protestants believe that Christ is truly present in the Eucharist; Catholics believe this is through transubstantiation, Lutherans believe that this is through a sacramental union, Methodists believe that the way Christ is made manifest in the Eucharistic elements is a Holy Mystery, while the Reformed affirm a pneumatic presence.
+Catholics and some Protestants believe that Christ is truly present in the Eucharist; Catholics believe this is through transubstantiation, Lutherans believe that this is through a sacramental union, Methodists believe that the way Christ is made manifest in the Eucharistic elements is a Holy Mystery, and the Reformed affirm a pneumatic presence.

 Other denominations have varying understandings, such as the Eucharist being a symbolic meal and means of remembering Christ's last supper.
-In the Catholic Church, each individual receives a unique mission from God when they receive their First Holy Communion.